 Undergraduate Women’s Leadership Institute

-- To develop and nurture women’s leadership skills, creativity, and respect for diversity
+- Develop and strengthen women’s leadership skills, creativity, and respect for collaborative skills, and diversity;

-- To provide learning opportunities for undergraduate women to interact informally with faculty and staff
+- Provide for informal learning opportunities for students to interact with faculty members, staff, and administrators;

 Format of the Institute